 Waiting for Niko is the ensemble that formed to perform the music that I composed as my senior Bachelor of Arts project.
 The project encompassed every aspect of realizing this music, from composition to rehearsal to performance.
 The recordings of the project are available for download on Bandcamp.

-“Brothrrs” was written to honor the friends and family at Grand Valley that influenced my first steps into the world of New Music.
+“Brothrrs” was written to honor the friends and family at Grand Valley that encouraged my first steps into the world of New Music.
 It consists of two parts–first slow, then fast.
-It is the only piece written for this project without singing.
+It the only instrumental piece from the project.

 “On the Changing Repertory of Birdsong” is a short and frantic cry for environmental health, in which a frantic piano line becomes overtaken by profanity-ridden lyrics, which are then overcome by one very, very, angry bird.
 The charging music pauses, and then resumes with a warped chorale in the strings and crashing chord clusters in the piano.

-“Sailing for a Round Earth” is a nod to the folk-music that is a major influence on my writing; solo guitar and voice are soon joined by the full ensemble in an instrumental, mixed-meter chorus.
+“Sailing for a Round Earth” is a nod to the Midwestern tunes that influence my writing; solo guitar and voice are soon joined by the full ensemble in an instrumental, mixed-meter chorus.
 The rest of the piece is characterized by sharply juxtaposing textures, incorporating elements of the previous three compositions.
 This song and Pat Carroll’s serve as frames to the set, as they are both performed on open-tuned guitars in D major, and this song incorporates the idioms from Pat’s song most heavily.